Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Practical Implementation

 The values-oblivious algorithm implementation performs the following alongside all decisions made by the values-aware algorithm: Before the arrival sequence begins we initiate a counter $N$ of known classes to be $N=0$.
 Upon the uncovering of a new class at $t$ the algorithm increments $N$ by one (to reflect the updated number of known classes), and replaces the previously selected class with the new class with probability $1/N$.

-As the above procedure essentially performs a Reservoir sampling on the collection of classes known to the algorithm, it essentially implements the selection of a class uniformly at random among all {\em aposteriori} known classes~\cite{Reservoir}.
+As the above procedure essentially performs a reservoir sampling on the collection of classes known to the algorithm, it essentially implements the selection of a class uniformly at random among all {\em a posteriori} known classes~\cite{Reservoir}.

 It therefore follows that the distribution of the packets corresponding to the eventual selected class (after the sequence ends) handled by the values-oblivious algorithm is identical to the distribution of the packets handled by the values-aware algorithm.
 Therefore the expected performance of the values-oblivious algorithm is lower bounded by the expected performance of the values-aware algorithm.
 We note that the implementation of the values-oblivious algorithm can be applied to any of the variants described in our previous sections.